You’ve probably felt it before: your stomach in knots during a stressful day, or a “gut feeling” that shaped an important decision.

 But remember—these changes usually highlight what’s already fragile in your digestive system.
 If your gut were completely healthy, stress would have a much smaller impact.

-So if you’ve been told your gut issues are “just stress,” don’t settle for that answer.
-Look deeper, address the underlying gut imbalance, and watch as both your digestion and your mental well-being transform.
+If you’ve been told your gut issues are “just stress,” don’t settle for that answer.
+Look deeper, address the underlying imbalance, and watch as both your digestion and mental well-being transform.

 Pseudomonas Overgrowth in the Gut: Symptoms, Challenges, and Treatment Options